RCRamsey/2022-MN-map-quilt-gon-wild/README.md

     - Bear Tracks = Path
     - Beaver Tracks = Service
 - Buildings
-    - Use tree SVG standard with QGIS 3.16. (*C:/PROGRA~1/QGIS 3.16/apps/qgis-ltr/svg/gpsicons/tree.svg*)
+    - Used tree SVG standard with QGIS 3.16. (*C:/PROGRA~1/QGIS 3.16/apps/qgis-ltr/svg/gpsicons/tree.svg*)
-    - Only symbolize buildings > 3000 meters squared (quadrant quickly covered up if all buildings represented)
+    - Only symbolized buildings > 3000 meters squared (otherwise the quadrant quickly covered up basemap if all buildings were represented)
-    - Call out Bell Museum and Conservatory with darker green (#1D3527) and larger symbol.
-(This quadrant is inspired by them 😊 after all)
+    - Called out Bell Museum and Conservatory with a darker green (#1D3527) and larger symbol.
+(This quadrant was inspired by them 😊 after all)
 - Amenities
     - Moose = Bicycle Rental Location
     - Beaver = Bicycle Repair Station